Inner Six

 European Political Community (which would have created a political federation to ensure

+democratic control over the new European army).
 The failure of these initiatives underscored the complexities and sensitivities of sovereignty, especially concerning the rearmament of West Germany so soon after World War II.

-Despite these setbacks, the Inner Six continued their efforts to deepen economic integration.
-The Treaty of Rome, signed on March 25, 1957, marked a pivotal moment as the treaty established two new communities alongside the
+Rome, signed on March 25, 1957, marked a pivotal moment as the treaty established two new communities alongside the ECSC: the

 European Economic Community (EEC) and the

-EEC aimed to create a common market among member states, fostering economic cooperation and reducing trade barriers.
+European Atomic Energy Community (Euratom).
+The EEC aimed to create a common market among member states, fostering economic cooperation and reducing trade barriers.
+Euratom, on the other hand, focused on developing nuclear energy for

-This period laid the groundwork for what would evolve into the European Union (EU).
-The Inner Six's commitment to economic cooperation and integration not only aimed to stimulate economic growth but also sought to promote stability and peace in a war-torn Europe by fostering interdependence among member states.
-The subsequent expansion of the
+European Union (EU).
+His commitment to economic cooperation and integration not only aimed to stimulate economic growth but also sought to promote stability and peace in a

-EU, with more countries joining over the decades, has built upon the initial vision and efforts of these six founding members.
+war-torn Europe by fostering interdependence among member states.
+The subsequent expansion of the EU, with more countries joining over the decades, has built upon the initial vision and efforts of these six founding members.

 Friends